 Pizza na Pedra – Best Pizzeria in Olhão

 Try this little Italian restaurant serving authentic pizza from a wood burn oven.

-Another tapas-style restaurant also serving delicious and fresh sushi.
+Another tapas-style restaurant also serves delicious and fresh sushi.

 They have a great selection of wines and cocktails, so it’s a perfect choice for a sundowner or a drink after a long day exploring.